goossens/ObjectTalk/docs/guide/Basics.md

 in bytes but rather in codewords that represent a character whether it is 1,2, 3 or 4 bytes long.

-String literal are encoded using the same logic as JSON making it easy to exchange with other languages.A string literal is a sequence of characters surrounded by double quotation marks (").
+String literals are encoded using the same logic as JSON making it easy to exchange with other languages.A string literal is a sequence of characters surrounded by double quotation marks (").

-	someString = "Some string literal value";
+	var someString = "Some string literal value";
-	message = "\tMost Europeans like the \u00C4.\n";
+	var message = "\tMost Europeans like the \u00C4.\n";

-Multiline strings can be created using three double quotation marks:
+Multiline strings can also be created:

-	quotation = """The White Rabbit put on his spectacles.
+	var quotation = "The White Rabbit put on his spectacles.
-		"Where shall I begin, please your Majesty?" he asked.
+		\"Where shall I begin, please your Majesty?\" he asked.

-		"Begin at the beginning," the King said gravely, "and go on till you come to the end; then stop."
+		\"Begin at the beginning,\" the King said gravely,
-	"""
+		\"and go on till you come to the end; then stop.\"";